killbulle/sslkafka/README.md

 If enabled it require client use a certificate for a two way auth Note also that if client use SCRAM it will ignore it

+## Repeat  step 2 - 11 For each broker

 #### Step 12: Kafka server restart

 Testing tls connection